ahrebel/primatevision/README.md

   GitHub Actions is configured to run tests and lint checks on every push and pull request.

 - **Contribution Guidelines:**
-  Refer to [CONTRIBUTING.md](CONTRIBUTING.md) for details on submitting pull requests and reporting issues.
+  See [CONTRIBUTING.md](CONTRIBUTING.md) for details on submitting pull requests and reporting issues.

-- **Docker Support:**
-  A Dockerfile is available for a containerized setup if desired.

-- **Changelog:**
-  Review [CHANGELOG.md](CHANGELOG.md) for information on project updates and releases.

 ---